Application for 2024

 Incomplete applications will not be reviewed.
 Please review the checklist to ensure that all materials are submitted.

-If accepted to the MPSN summer Fellowship, you will be expected to be in residence from June 1, 2020 – July 31, 2020.
-As noted the MPSN fellowship provides -- free of charge -- living space in the shared MPSN residence (arranged for appropriate privacy) and all meals for the months of June and July.
+If accepted to the MPSN summer Fellowship, you will be expected to be in residence from June 1 – July 31.
+The MPSN fellowship provides -- free of charge -- living space in the shared MPSN residence (arranged for appropriate privacy) and all meals for the months of June and July.
 Living in the MPSN residence is mandatory; you cannot be an MPSN Fellow if you are living on your own, and you must be in residence for the entire two-month program.

 MPSN Fellows must actively participate in all MPSN program activities.
 This is an exceptionally demanding program.
 MPSN is designed for goal-oriented, mature and academically advanced students.
 In order for you to succeed, you must be self-disciplined and socially mature.